Afyonkarahisar: Marble

-Docimian marble was highly admired and valued for its unique colors and fine grained quality by ancient people such as the Romans.
+Docimaean marble was highly admired and valued for its unique colors and fine grained quality by ancient people such as the Romans.
 When the Romans took control over Docimaean quarries, they were impressed by the beautiful color combinations of the Docimaean Pavonazzetto, which is a type of white marble with purple veins.
 Emperors such as Augustus, Trajan and Hadrian made extensive use of Docimaean marble to many of their major building projects.
 These include the Pantheon, Trajan's Forum and the Basilica Aemilia.

 Thermal sector

 The geography of Afyon has great geothermal activity.
 Hence, the place has plenty of thermal springs.
 There are five main springs and all of them have high mineral content with temperatures ranging between 40 and 100 °C. The waters have strong healing properties to some diseases.
 As a result, plenty of thermal facilities formed over time.

 In time, Afyon has developed its thermal sector with more capacity, comfort and innovation.
 Afyon combined the traditional bath houses with 5-star resorts, the health benefits of the natural springs have made the thermal resorts more than a mere tourist attraction.

 Hospitals and universities have come in association with thermal resorts, to utilize the full health potentials of the thermals.

 As such, Afyon Kocatepe University Physical Therapy and Rehabilitation Hospital opened for that purpose.

 Afyon now has the largest residence capacity of thermal resorts, of which a large part are 5-star thermal hotels which give medical care with qualified personnel.